ShawnyXiao/DayToDay/README.md

 - 2016-11-11 : Learning about **Lambda Expressions** and **Method References** of Java 8.
 - 2016-11-13 : Learning about **Stream API** of Java 8.
 - 2016-11-14 : About my programming assignment of **Neural Network Learning** in Cousera.
+- 2016-11-15 : About my programming assignment of **Regularized Linear Regression and Bias/Variance** in Cousera.

 ## Warning
 Any article here **MUST NOT** be reproduced (**禁止**转载), since I don't own the authorization of some sentences or articles here.